-This shows that having a business plan in place not only sets you up for the best chance of funding success, but it can also help you to reach your business growth milestones.
+This shows that having a business plan in place not only sets you up for the best chance of finding success, but it can also help you to reach your business growth milestones.

 If you are wondering how to write a business plan, the first thing to get clear on is what to put in it.
 Business plans should ideally include everything an investor or lender needs to know, as well as key projections that will help you meet your growth and operational milestones.

 Besides this, you will also need to incorporate a clear and structured layout, as many facts as possible, and the right level of detail.

 Here are some of the main elements that should appear in a well-written business plan.

 A Clear Layout

 A business plan consists of a few main sections.
 The traditional business plan format usually contains the following:

 - Service or product line